Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Introduction

-In this brief exposition, our objective is to investigate the strategic placement of human--centered inquiries in the advancement of contemporary AI systems despite the recent remarkable (not necessarily human--centric) developments in machine learning and computer vision fields \cite{jones2024ai}.
-Considering the strategies of machine and human intelligences in completing various tasks and their complementarity in behaviour, a potential fusion of both emerge as a plausible option that might soon become an applicable reality.
-Since human-centricity seems to be unavoidable in any type of AI-related research, we have decided to label this specific fusion of intelligences and all the interactions within as ``\textit{artificial human intelligence}" and explicate various intriguing topics of discourse for the mutually beneficial association of the two (seemingly) mechanistically distinct notions.
-Naturally, the exploration of both forms of intelligence necessitates addressing numerous intriguing questions.
-These include early human brain developments and their connections to neuroscience, as well as biological hardware dependencies, efficiency of implementations and the potential long-term effects on both human and machine intelligences as both intelligent forms will likely coexist in any foreseeable future.
+In this brief exposition, our objective is to investigate the strategic placement of human--centered inquiries in the advancement of contemporary AI systems despite the recent remarkable (not necessarily human--centric) developments in Machine Learning (ML) and Computer Vision (CV) fields \cite{jones2024ai}.
+Considering the strategies of machine and human intelligences in completing various tasks and their complementarity in behavior, a potential fusion of both emerges as a plausible research direction that might soon become an applicable reality.
+Due to the involvement of humans as biological organisms, more specifically brain-centric investigations, to be implemented on pure algorithm-driven computational platforms, we have decided to label this specific fusion of intelligences and all the interactions within as AHI and explicate various intriguing topics of discourse for the mutually beneficial association of the two (seemingly) mechanistically distinct notions \cite{sgantzos2024minds}.